rishabhknowss/Autodock/Readme.md

-# THIS PROJECT IS NOT SUPPOSE WORK AS EXPECTED :(
+# THIS PROJECT IS NOT SUPPOSE TO WORK AS EXPECTED :(
 # AutoDock

 AutoDock is a command-line tool for generating Docker and Docker Compose files based on specified base images using Google Generative AI